 A New Era of Conflict and Violence

 Globally, the absolute number of war deaths has been declining since 1946.
-And yet, conflict and violence are currently on the rise, with the majority of conflicts today waged between non-state actors such as political militias, criminal, and international terrorist groups.
+And yet, conflict and violence are currently on the rise, with many conflicts today waged between non-state actors such as political militias, criminal, and international terrorist groups.
 Unresolved regional tensions, a breakdown in the rule of law, absent or co-opted state institutions, illicit economic gain, and the scarcity of resources exacerbated by climate change, have become dominant drivers of conflict.

 Organised crime and gang violence vary widely across regions.
 Countries in the Americas have the worst homicide rates by a wide margin, accounting for 37 per cent of the global total in a region that accounts for only 13 per cent of the world’s population.
 Political instability engenders organised crime, including targeted attacks against police, women, journalists, and migrants.
 Meanwhile political violence no longer affects only low-income states.
 In the past 15 years, more than half of the world’s population has lived in direct contact or proximity to significant political violence.

 For women and girls, the home remains the most dangerous place.
 Some 58 per cent of female homicides were carried out by intimate partners or family members in 2017, up from 47 per cent in 2012.
-Women bear the heaviest burden of lethal victimisation, often as a result of misogynistic beliefs, inequality and dependency, which persist globally, especially in low-in-come countries.
+Women bear the heaviest burden of lethal victimisation, often as a result of misogynistic beliefs, inequality, and dependency, which persist globally, especially in low-in-come countries.

 While terrorism remains widespread, its impact has been waning in recent years.
 Globally, the number of deaths attributed to terrorism dropped for a third consecutive year in 2018, to under 19,000.
 Attacks have become less lethal as governments step up counter-terrorism efforts, regional and international coordination, and programmes to prevent and counter violent extremism.
 In 2017, a fifth of terrorist attacks were unsuccessful, compared with just over 12 per cent in 2014.